 All of the frameworks above will provide you with lots of information about how customers feel about your product.

 Let’s show how you might roll out any of these research processes.
-To make things more concrete, let’s continue with our productivity app example from above.
+To make things more concrete, let's use the productivity software mentioned above as an example throughout this process.

 1. Define your objectives